lewagon/dotfiles/05-Rails/05-Rails-WL-with-images/02-Watch-List-Images/README.md

 ### List Reviews (Optional)

 If you're done with the images, try to add an anonymous review system to the movie lists so that everyone can comment on the movie selection of our lists!

+## Going further
+Congrats on completing the Watch list challenge.
+You can now share your amazing app with the whole world!

+There is one problem though..
+Anyone can create a list, add a bookmark to your lists, or delete your bookmarked movies.
+Also reviews are completely anonymous. 😔

+Next week we'll see how we can fix that problem.
+We'll introduce user authentication and user authorization during the next two sessions. 😉